 Micro SaaS companies

-Micro-SaaS companies solve small problems.
-Here are some B2B examples of micro-SaaS:
+Smaller software companies solve small, yet still persistent, problems.
+Here are some B2B examples of micro-SaaS companies:

 UTM.io.
 As for an example of a micro SaaS, UTM.io is an affordable SaaS product used by marketers who want to track their UTM codes in a more usable way, instead of relying on messy spreadsheets.